by Lily Lowder

 - Wash your hands after getting off the bus.
 If you can’t immediately wash your hands, use hand sanitizer.

 - Try to avoid touching shared surfaces such as hand rails or seat backs.
+Take advantage of contactless payment by purchasing your fare using the VIA GoMobile app.

 - If you can, shift your travel time from peak periods when the bus is busier.